andreacomo/tomcat-jwt-security/README.md

 and grab artifacts from *target/to-deploy* folder.
 Copy generated artifacts into *TOMCAT_HOME/lib* directory

 ## 2. Register Valve
 Now it's time to register the valve.
-According to your signing method or token provider, from version 3.0.0 you can choose proper valve:
+According to your signing method or token provider, from version 3.0.0 you can choose proper valve, according to your scenario:

  * `HmacJwtTokenValve`: to be used when tokens are signed with **HMAC**, based on a **pre-shared secret text**.
    Configurable parameters are: